jinheena/CapsuleNetwork/README.md

-# A PyTorch implementation of Capsule Networks (in progress)
+# A PyTorch implementation of Capsule Networks